Consumer Information Annual Notice

-Disability Resource Center (DRC) - The DRC provides resources and collaborates with students who have health related, sensory, or physical disabilities.
-The DRC is the entry point for all disability resources and accommodations.
-Contact information: Carrington Hall, Suite 302, 417-836-4192 (voice) or 417-836-6792 (TTY), http://www.missouristate.edu/disability
+- Disability Resource Center (DRC).
+The DRC provides resources and collaborates with students who live with health related, sensory, physical, learning, cognitive and psychological disabilities.
+The DRC is the entry point for all student disability resources and accommodations.
+Contact information: Meyer Library, Suite 111, 417-836-4192 (voice) or 417-836-6792 (TTY), MissouriState.edu/Disability.

 Drug and alcohol policy

 Missouri State University’s Alcohol and Drug policy is annually distributed to every employee and student of Missouri State University out of concern for their welfare and in compliance with the Drug Free Schools and Communities Act.
 Missouri State University is committed to providing a healthy, safe, and learning environment for its students, faculty, staff and guests.
 Abuse of alcohol and other drugs disrupts this environment and interferes with the academic and personal development of the student, and personal and professional development of university employees.
 This policy can be found at MissouriState.edu/Policy/Chapter11/Op11_01_UniversityAlcoholPolicy.htm; a hard copy can be obtained at the Office of the Dean of Students, 405 Plaster Student Union, Missouri State University, 417-836-5527.

 For information about Education Abroad opportunities at Missouri State, visit the Office of Education Abroad at PSU 209, Missouri State University, 417-836-6368 or see their website at International.MissouriState.edu/EducationAbroad.

 Financial aid & education abroad